argoproj/argo-workflows/docs/upgrading.md

 Breaking changes  typically (sometimes we don't realise they are breaking) have "!" in the commit message, as per the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/#summary).

+## Upgrading to v3.3

+### [bd49c630328d30206a5c5b78cbc9a00700a28e7d](https://github.com/argoproj/argo-workflows/commit/bd49c630328d30206a5c5b78cbc9a00700a28e7d) fix(artifact)!: default https to any URL missing a scheme.
+Fixes #6973

+HTTPArtifact without a scheme will now defaults to https instead of http

+user need to explicitly include a http prefix if they want to retrieve HTTPArtifact through http

 ## Upgrading to v3.2

 ### [be63efe89](https://github.com/argoproj/argo-workflows/commit/be63efe89) feat(executor)!: Change `argoexec` base image to alpine.
 Closes #5720 (#6006)